at-manos/at-manos.github.io/_posts/2025-06-30-human-randomness-transformer.md

 What I did observe, though, was that there appeared to be "sinks" of attention, where many of the tokens paid attention to a single one, usually in the middle of a recognizable signal (e.g., in the middle of a counting sequence, or in the middle of a repeated pattern).
 This may indicate the kind of behavior I was looking for, but it's hard to tell.

 Ablating heads did not yield great results in terms of interpretability, aside from degrading the overall predictive accuracy of the model.
-More data would make this work much easier, as the low data makes it hard to know if it might just be memorizing common patterns in the data.
+More data would make this work much easier, as with more data you could be more confident you're learning human sequences and not just the subset I have.

 # Applications